CinemaScope: Early implementation

 Fox selected The Robe as the first film to start production in CinemaScope, a project chosen because of its epic nature.
-During its production, How to Marry a Millionaire and Beneath the 12-Mile Reef also went into Cinemascope production.
+During its production, How to Marry a Millionaire and Beneath the 12-Mile Reef also went into CinemaScope production.
 Millionaire finished production first, before The Robe, but because of its importance, The Robe was released first.

-20th Century Studios used its influential people to promote CinemaScope.
+20th Century-Fox used its influential people to promote CinemaScope.
 With the success of The Robe and How to Marry a Millionaire, the process enjoyed success in Hollywood.
 Fox licensed the process to many of the major American film studios.

 Walt Disney Productions was one of the first companies to license the CinemaScope process from Fox.
 Among the features and shorts they filmed with it, they created the live-action epic 20,000 Leagues Under the Sea, considered one of the best examples of early CinemaScope productions.
-Walt Disney Productions' Toot, Whistle, Plunk and Boom, which won an Academy Award for Best Short Subject (Cartoons) in 1953, was the first cartoon produced in Cinemascope.
+Walt Disney Productions' Toot, Whistle, Plunk and Boom, which won an Academy Award for Best Short Subject (Cartoons) in 1953, was the first cartoon produced in CinemaScope.
 The first animated feature film to use CinemaScope was Lady and the Tramp (1955), also from Walt Disney Productions.

 Due to initial uncertainty about whether the process would be adopted widely, a number of films were shot simultaneously with anamorphic and regular lenses.
 Despite early success with the process, Fox did not shoot every production by this process.
 They reserved CinemaScope as a trade name for their A productions, while B productions in black and white were begun in 1956 at Fox under the trade name, RegalScope.
 The latter used the very same optics as CinemaScope, but, usually, a different camera system (such as Mitchell BNCs at TCF-TV studios for RegalScope rather than Fox Studio Cameras at Fox Hills studios for CinemaScope).